jongad/Knowledge-Base/linux_commands.md

 cd ~
 ssh-keygen -t rsa
 ```
-- Add `~/.ssh/id_rsa.pub` as a key in the account settings on the github website
+- Copy+paste the content of `~/.ssh/id_rsa.pub` into a Deploy Key in the Settings of the github repo
+- Move to the project repo in the terminal
 - Get the current project repo
 ```
 git remote show origin